 About Jama Masjid

 The result was a symmetrical multi-domed masterpiece capable of holding up to 25,000 worshippers in its vast courtyard.
-Today, Jama Masjid is a popular tourist destination.
-Visitors can climb one of its two 130-foot minarets for great views of the city.
+Four watchtowers mark the outer walls as security.

 The mosque was confiscated by British soldiers following the Revolt of 1857 and used as a station for British soldiers once their original plan to demolish the mosque was forbidden.

 In more recent years, Jama Masjid has been the site of two attacks: tensions between Delhi’s various religious groups do sometimes erupt and it’s worth checking the news before visiting any religious sites in the city.